Bosham – Holy Trinity

 About the same time as the chancel arch, the tower received a new top stage and probably the lower openings were enlarged.
 A weathered corbel-table at the base of the new stage resembles contemporary work at Chichester cathedral.
 The corbels could have been reset (2 p118) or even have been brought from there.
 The top stage has two-light openings.
 The west one, like the chancel arch, combines archaic and new features.
 Its recessed round central shaft is pre-Conquest in form, but not the capital.

 The chancel was too short to house Warelwast’s new college.
 It was therefore extended before 1120 by what is now the centre section, which shows some herringbone masonry, though all the detail is later.
 In the late C12 aisles were added to the nave.
 Their date is best shown by the north one, which has a roll-moulded doorway and a round-headed west lancet.
 Signs of jambs below the sill inside show the latter has been altered and the pointed rere-arch may also be a later alteration.
 The four-bay arcade has round piers on spurred bases, one of which also has a grotesque head; because the floor has been lowered, they are unusually high.
 The differently coloured voussoirs are randomly arranged and there are three circular clerestory openings.
 The suggestion in the VCH that these are pre-Conquest (4 p187) is unlikely.
 The superficially similar south arcade is usually given to the same date, though the aisle itself appears all C14.
 Tatton-Brown sees the arcade as C14 as well and does not conclusively answer the question of whether there was an earlier aisle.
-Whilst admitting that the arcade was rebuilt in the C19, he points to the C14 style profile of the capitals (10 p135), but as these are renewed, they cannot be trusted.
+Whilst acknowledging that the arcade was rebuilt in the C19, he points to the C14 style profile of the capitals (10 p135), but as these are renewed, they cannot be trusted.
 The overall form of the south arcade is so similar to the north one that it is much more likely there were two aisles from the late C12.
 Both are laid out at an angle to the earlier work, accentuating the irregular plan.
 In fact, as Godfrey pointed out (6 p109), the tower and the original chancel are more accurately aligned, though the lengthening of the latter has emphasised an inclination to the south.
 At the same time, the middle parts of the previously square imposts of the chancel arch were chamfered with stops that are typical of the period.

 The final change to the groundplan was the further lengthening of the chancel in the early C13.
 The new part has paired side-lancets and five stepped east ones above a roll-moulding and in addition a pair of lancets was placed in the C12 middle section.
 Externally plain, the marble shafts of the rere-arches contrast with moulded heads in lighter stone.
 The three centre shafts at the east end are freestanding and the outer ones support a stilted arch framing the whole composition.
 The side walls show redundant head-corbels for the original roof.
 Similar but more modest work is found elsewhere in the area, e g Appledram (then a chapelry linked to Bosham), suggesting Chichester cathedral as the ultimate source.
 However, Eric Fernie (4 p5) and Tatton-Brown (10 ibid) see closer parallels with Salisbury, which would suggest a date after its start in c1220, but geography supports some Chichester involvement unless relations between the two bishops were so bad as to rule out participation by the cathedral masons.
 A two-storeyed north vestry is also C13, but possibly later (ibid p134).
 Its simple upper openings are largely original.